 For a more comprehensive list of these qualifications click on 100% Safety Commitment.

-For those people interested in the numbers, Clinton is one of the top depth divers in Australia.
-He is currently ranked equal 10 deepest dive in Australia at 50 metres (in fact, using bifins and not a monofin) for CWT (Constant Weight) and 11th place for FIM (Free Immersion) at 53 metres.
+For those people interested in the numbers, Clinton is one of the current top depth Australian divers.
+He has dived to 60 metres in Free Immersion and 62 metres in Constant Weight.
 This can be verified on the website of the world record keeping body AIDA International.
 Click on this link to be redirected to their website.
 If your instructor is not listed on this website they have never entered an international competition though it should be emphasised that all AIDA International instructors must be able to dive to a minimum depth of 40 metres using bifins to be certified.